Extended Range

 - Handling emergencies like out-of-gas and unconscious diver scenarios

-Open Water Training Dives (6 dives)
+Open Water Training Dives (x6)

 - Practice simulated and real decompression stops